aws/aws-toolkit-vscode/extension-readme.md

 The AWS Toolkit provides support for [Amazon CloudWatch Logs](https://aws.amazon.com/cloudwatch/).
 Using the [AWS Explorer](#ui-components-aws-expl) of the Toolkit, you can perform the following operations on Log Groups:

 -   List CloudWatch Log Groups
 -   View Log Streams for a Log Group

-Viewing a Log Stream will immediately load the most recent 10,000 lines or 1 MB of data (whichever is smaller), as well as their timestamps.
-From this view, users will have access to the following actions:
+Viewing a Log Stream will immediately load the most recent 10,000 lines or 1 MB of data (whichever is smaller), and their timestamps.
+From this view, users can access the following actions:

 -   Load older or newer log events
 -   Save currently-loaded Log Stream to a log file